What's In A Stone?

 One of the things Garnet told me while we were chatting is that black stones ward off bad energy.
 Welp folks, evil eyes do this too.
 Our Evil Eye Necklaces with Black Diamonds are a double whammy for warding off that bad juju.

-Opals are our stone of the 2017.
 Stay tuned for some new pieces using this beautiful stone coming out later this year.
 I have always been in love with opals and feel like they are stones of magic!
 I am kind of right about this.
 Opals heighten our intuition and are on of the best stones for good luck!
-Wearing them brings loyalty, faithfulness and spontineiy.
+Wearing them brings loyalty, faithfulness and spontaneity.

 I am far from an expert on all of this, but I really love Garnet's advice of letting the stones speak to you.
 Find your own reasons for being drawn to specific stones.
 When you feel like you need courage, warding off the negative, or missing something in your life, do some research and surround yourself with stones that might help you!
 When you gift jewelry, rocks, or just decide to treat yourself, look for the deeper meaning and it will make your gift that much more special!